 - Wrap the dough with a plastic wrap, and chill in the refrigerator for at least 20 minutes (the longer the better) while you prepare the filling.

-- Add the Oil in a Pan.
-Once it’s hot, add the Onion, Green Onion, diced Habanero and minced garlic.
-The stir fry until the onion becomes translucent.
+- Add the oil in a Pan.
+Once it’s hot, add the Onion, Green Onion, diced Habanero, and minced garlic.
+Then stir-fry until the onion becomes translucent.

-- Add 1 Cup of water to the meat.
-Then allow to simmer for about 10 minutes until the liquid is almost evaporated.
+- Add 1 cup of water to the meat.
+Then allow it to simmer for about 10 minutes until the liquid is almost evaporated.
 Add more water, stock or adjust the seasoning if necessary.

 - Remove from heat and allow it to cool down to room temperature before using it.